VincentTam/vincenttam.github.io/source/_posts/2014-08-29-clang-complete-on-ubuntu-14-dot-04.markdown

 Last night, when I tried to write a new file `hello.cpp`, I got the following problem.

-<pre class="cli"><code class="UBMono">"hello.cpp" 8L, 105C
+    "hello.cpp" 8L, 105C
     Loading libclang failed, completion won't be available.
 Are you sure '/usr/lib/' contains libclang?
 	/usr/lib//libclang.so: cannot open shared object file: No such file or direc tory.
 To provide a path to libclang use Config.set_library_path() or Config.set_ library_file().

     Press ENTER or type command to continue
-</code></pre>
+{:.cliUB}

 <!-- more -->